TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 The instance might boot with block storage additionally attached to the instance mounted on `/`.
 This usually happens when you attach block storage created with the instance's OS image to another instance additionally.

-Linux determines which disk to mount on `/` using `etc/fstab` at boot time.
-For the OS images used by NHN Cloud, the disk to mount is determined based on the file system UUID.
+Linux determines which block storage to mount on `/` using `etc/fstab` at boot time.
+For the OS images used by NHN Cloud, the block storage to mount is determined based on the file system UUID.
 If block storage with the same file system UUID value is attached, unintended block storage may be mounted on `/`.

 ```console
 # cat /etc/fstab